mindset-dojo/mindset-dojo.github.io/_insights/2025-08-23-build-owe-wait-win.md

 At **Mindset Dojo**, I recently experienced what we call a **MetaShift** — moving from *Visionary energy* into *Organizer energy.*

-This happened during a Signal conversation with Sensei, who asked me a question that reframed everything:
+This happened during a Signal conversation with Zensei, who asked me a question that reframed everything:

 > *“What would happen if we did nothing?”*

 At the time, I had just introduced an HTMLProofer Quality Gate and proposed migrating our quality gates to **AWS**.
 From my perspective, these were clear technical improvements.

-But Sensei reminded me that the project was already in strong technical shape.
+But Zensei reminded me that the project was already in strong technical shape.
 We had the **Super-Linter** in place — ensuring consistent code formatting and maintaining high code quality across contributions.
 We had completed significant **refactorings** of the site.
 The **program was properly displayed and viewable.**